 Bangladesh

-Together, we are creating real prospects for women in Bangladesh.
+Together, we are creating real prospects for women and families in Bangladesh.
 And we are promoting peaceful coexistence between the host community and Rohingya refugees in southern Bangladesh.

-Together, we are creating real prospects for women in Bangladesh.
+Together, we are creating real prospects for women and families in Bangladesh.
 And we are promoting peaceful coexistence between the host community and Rohingya refugees in southern Bangladesh.

 Women learn to demand their rights.
 This includes preventing girls from marrying children and sending them to school instead, reducing domestic violence in families and giving women a say in family planning.
 They are trained in poultry farming, goat rearing, vegetable growing and tailoring.
 This enables them to earn their own income.

-In the southern project region, we promote peaceful coexistence and trust between guests and host communities through events such as theater performances on the subject of human rights or equality.
-In order to improve the precarious conditions, we provide acute food aid to the original population and prevent epidemic diseases by providing functional access to clean water.
+In the southern project region, we promote peaceful coexistence and trust between the host and guest communities through events such as theater performances on the topic of human rights or health promotion activities.
+To improve the precarious hygienic conditions, we are building wells in the host community to provide access to clean water and latrines to prevent the spread of disease.

 Volunteers are trained in disaster preparedness and response by the government’s disaster protection committee.
 They learn how to prepare the community for natural disasters and support them in crisis situations (floods, droughts, cold and heat waves).
 This reduces the risk of loss of life and livelihoods.